Destrehan High School: History

 In 1981, the Destrehan High School Athletic Field and Field House were completed on the new school campus.
-The athletic field was later renamed Wildcat Stadium.
+The athletic field was later renamed Fighting Wildcats Stadium.

 Beginning in 2005, students in grades 11 and 12 from both Destrehan and Hahnville High School's have had the option to attend the school district's for half of the school day.
 The goal is for students to concentrate on career paths that are projected to expand the most over the next decade.
 Courses at the Satellite Center include: Advanced Television Broadcasting, Digital Media, Engineering Design, Interactive Media, Process Technology (PTEC), Health Care Exploration, Patient Care, Hotel-Restaurant and Tourism (HRT) Administration, Culinary Arts, and Students Teaching And Reaching (STAR).
 As of the 2018–2019 school year, the Satellite Center added courses in Instrumentation and Health Clinical.
 Thus, the courses of Digital Media, Interactive Media, and Advanced Television Broadcasting were moved into the academic wing of the school district's brand new Rodney Lafon Performing Arts Center less than a block away from the Satellite Center.
 Despite the move, these three courses are still considered a part of the Satellite Center.

 In 2017, Destrehan High School was one of thirty high schools world-wide to be named "world-leading learners" and to receive a fellowship based on academic excellence, and reducing the achievement gap between racial and socioeconomic groups and innovation.

 On August 29, 2021, the school suffered significant damage caused by Hurricane Ida.
 The roof of the main building, which houses the administrative offices, the library and auditorium, collapsed.
 Additional campus buildings including the gymnasium also received damage from the hurricane.
 The students attended Hahnville High School for an alternating-day schedule while repairs were being made.
 The school reopened on January 18, 2022.

 In 2022, expansion and renovation of Wildcat Gymnasium was completed.
 The expansion increased seating capacity to 1,000 and a new auxiliary gym and elevated running track were built.